GSA/fedramp-automation/src/validations/constraints/STYLE.md

     <context>
         <!--
             The target(s)  of this context's metapath are more specific.
-            To be conformant to the developer, guide this context MUST come after the second context in the example, not before it.
+            To be conformant to the developer guide this context MUST come after the second context in the example, not before it.
         -->
         <metapath target="/system-security-plan/metadata/location"/>